the-guitarman/ex_fussball_de_scraper/README.md

   host: "www.fussball.de",
   path_regex: ~r/\/mannschaft\/(?<team_rewrite>[^\/]+)\/-\/saison\/(?<saison>\d\d\d\d)\/team-id\/(?<team_id>[^\/]+)(#!(?<fragment>[^\/]+))*/

+config :ex_fussball_de_scraper, :gen_server,
+  call_timeout: 2000
 ```

 You may overwrite it by setting some of these configurations in your project.

 ## Usage